Flowpack/Flowpack.SingleSignOn.Server/Documentation/sso-server.rst

 +                             + SimpleClientAccountMapper_.              +           +         +              +
 +-----------------------------+------------------------------------------+-----------+---------+--------------+

-.. note:: The package configuration also configures some settings for TYPO3 Flow.
+.. note:: The package also configures some settings for TYPO3 Flow.
 For the signed requests a security firewall filter with the name `ssoServerSignedRequests` is configured.
 This filter can be modified or removed in another package configuration or global configuration.